Benefits of Reuse

 Material reuse is a sustainable way to divert construction waste destined for landfills.
 Material reuse can creates a number of financial benefits for communities by lowering disposal costs, reducing tax liabilities for material donors and providing access to low-cost or free building materials.
 Deconstruction, or the selective removal of building materials for reuse, also helps create green jobs; for every one job created through demolition, 7 jobs can be generated through deconstruction.
 Material reuse also has many positive environmental impacts, such as reducing the extraction of natural resources to create virgin materials and lowering greenhouse gas emissions created by the manufacture and transport of new materials.

 Part of LBC’s mission is to expand awareness about the benefits of reuse and increase access to the tools, information and resources needed to engage in the reuse process.
-Only an estimated It is estimated that approximately 1,300 material reuse centers operate in the U.S, yet only 20 percent of homeowners are aware that these resources exist.
+It is estimated that approximately 1,300 material reuse centers operate in the U.S, yet only 20 percent of homeowners are aware that these resources exist.
 Through partnerships with the Build Reuse and EPA’s Sustainable Materials Management program, LBC is working to increase awareness about reuse, help citizens participate in the process and implement policies which encourage material reuse.

 There is a significant need for material reuse in the construction and demolition industry.
 Building materials, or construction & demolition (C&D) waste, represent approximately 40% of everything thrown away in the United States each year.